autowarefoundation/autoware-documentation/docs/support/support-guidelines.md

 - [GitHub Issues](#github-issues)
   - Confirmed bugs
 - [Discord](#discord)
-  - Instant messaging between contributors
+  - Casual communication between contributors and Autoware Foundation working group members
+  - Not for support!
 - [ROS Discourse](#ros-discourse)
-  - General topics that should be widely announced
+  - General topics to be announced to a wide audience of both Autoware and ROS users

 ## Documentation sites